kaycbas/rocket/README.md

 In order to accomplish this, article content is stored as a string of HTML in the Article database table.
 When an article is displayed, this HTML is parsed and added to the DOM.

 The article content html is wrapped in a div with a class of 'article-content' (see code parsing snippet above).
-This allows article content to be automatically be styled in a reader friendly format when added to the DOM.
+This allows article content to be automatically styled in a reader friendly format when added to the DOM.

 ### Managing Articles
 Users have a number of options to manage articles.
 Specifically, they can perform the following: